discordeno/discordeno/website/docs/examples/reactionroles.md

   if (roles.length === 0) return actionRows

-  // We add the components later, so we need to make typescript know that we are sure that it will be a compatibile components array actionRows.push({
+  // We add the components later, so we need to make typescript know that we are sure that it will be a compatible components array actionRows.push({
     type: MessageComponentTypes.ActionRow,
     components: [] as unknown as ActionRow['components'],